haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 __Note__ that the reported distances are Euclidian distances.
 In reality, the cross-linker will have to follow the surface of the molecule which might results in a longer effective distance.
 A proper comparison would required calculating the surface distance instead.
-Such an analysis can be done with the [XWalk sofware][link-xwalk].
+Such an analysis can be done with the [XWalk][link-xwalk] or [jwalk](http://jwalk.ismb.lon.ac.uk/jwalk/) software.

 #### Analysing the cross-links defining the position of the C34_wHTH1 domain